The 3 keys to “solving” mental health

 The Thrive Foundation proposes to use scientific evidence and innovation to actually solve mental health in our community.
 Our approach is to tackle mental health across the life-course of the population, from conception to old age, using a multi-level systems framework of determinants of mental health, as described in Figure 1, below.

 The above framework illustrates the complexity of mental health within a society.
-Tackling any one of these components alone is unlikely to achieve radical improvements.
-Certainly, the contribution of health care to health outcomes is as low as 10–20%.
+Tackling any one of these components alone is unlikely to achieve the dramatic improvements necessary to turn the tide.